GeorgiosIoannouCoder/movierate-backend/README.md

 #### SetUp

-1. Navigate to the directory where you want to clone/run/save the application.
+1. Navigate to the directory where you want to clone/run/save the application

     ```sh
     cd your_selected_directory